davidh-cyberark/toolshed/README.md

 ## Prerequisites

-To use this solution accelerator, you will need access to an AWS account, CyberArk PAS Vault, and CyberArk Conjur Cloud with sync enabled.
+To use this solution accelerator, you will need access to a Demo Host, an AWS account, CyberArk PAS Vault, and CyberArk Conjur Cloud with sync enabled.

 ### Demo Host